What types of tattoos can be treated with laser tattoo removal?

 Cosmetic: Cosmetic tattoos, such as lip and eyeliner, are usually made of iron-based inks.
 These inks may oxidize or blacken upon laser impact.

-It may take more than one treatment to see a visible change in dark, dense black ink tattoos.
+It may take more than one laser tattoo removal treatment to see a visible change in dark, dense black ink tattoos.
 Laser energy targets tattoo ink layer by layer, starting at superficial layers.
 Once the superficial target is removed the laser energy can penetrate to the residual deeper ink.

 Is the laser tattoo removal treatment painful?

-The treatment can be painful and uncomfortable.
+The tattoo removal treatment can be painful and uncomfortable.
 Numbing cream can be applied 30-45 minutes prior to treatment and ideally covered in cling film.
 A cold air machine will be used during the treatment to help with comfortability.
 The sensation is a sharp, hot, stinging and some places on the body can be more painful than others, for example, bony areas or areas where there are large ink deposits.
-This pain is temporary and stops once treatment has ceased.
+This pain is temporary and stops once the tattoo removal treatment has ceased.